waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ### `pageSize`

 The `pageSize` option specifies the number of messages to be returned per page.
-For instance, consider a query that retrieves `20` messages per page:
+For example, consider a query that retrieves `20` messages per page:

 ```js
 const queryOptions = {